evanmays/cherrycore/README.md

 Prerequisites aren't documented but the script that synthesizes, place-n-routes, uploads the bitstream, and runs a test python program is `./test_a7100t_relu.sh`

+Next step is to implement the instruction queue so we can integrate control unit with the execution pipelines.
+Then add a hardcoded program cache similar to the control unit unit test module.
+Put a bunch of programs in there.
+Add a program execution queue that can be DMA'd into from python.
+Implement the rest of the unary ops.
+Now python can drive the fpga and run the hardcoded programs (just activation functions for now) Can start integrating with tinygrad and/or pytorch. (`torch.ones((10,10), device=Cherry).relu()` should work)

 # Contributors Getting Started

 ### Prerequisites (MacOS & linux... sry Windows)